Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ```

 This will create 2 additional files in the `5_summarise` output directory:
-- <cohort_name>_<number-of-samples>s_diann_report.filter-30-percent.unique_genes_matrix.tsv
+- `\<cohort_name\>_\<number-of-samples\>s_diann_report.filter-\<N\>-percent.unique_genes_matrix.tsv`
-- <cohort_name>_<number-of-samples>s.filter-<N>-percent.discarded_genes.txt
+- `\<cohort_name\>_\<number-of-samples\>s.filter-\<N\>-percent.discarded_genes.txt`

 The filtered unique genes matrix has the same format as the standard DIA-ANN unique genes matrix.
 The discarded genes file is a 2-column TSV with gene name and % of samples with no value for that gene.

 ## A note on efficiency

-This workflow has fairly poor CPU efficiency, in part to do with running a PC tool under Wine on a Linux platform.
+This workflow has fairly poor CPU efficiency, in part to do with DIA-NN itself (which was not written to be parallelised in this way) and in part due to running a PC tool under Wine on a Linux platform.
 Tasks have approximately double walltime compared to when running Linux DIA-NN on mzML input.
 However, walltime, KSU and disk is saved from not requiring the wiff --> mzML conversion step, as well as the improvement in results when using wiff input.

 Additional benchmarking will be performed to determine minimum resource requirements per job without further increasing walltime.

+Updating to a Wine 7 container (currently using 6.8) may also help, and possibly overcome the DONE_BLOCKING errors.